welcome to lapdic 2025!

 Irene Margiolaki

-Peptide and Protein Powders: Harnessing the Power of Laboratory and Synchrotron-XRPD and Advanced Methodologies
+Peptide and Protein Powders: Harnessing the Power of Laboratory and Synchrotron-XRPD and Advanced

 Plenary IV